SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 Now that we have the right format, we're ready to update our app settings with this.

 * Open the Function App's settings within the Azure Portal
+* Add settings that correspond to the app settings we created (`feedly-user-id`, `feedly-access-token`, `feedly-refresh-token`)
+* Enter the Key Vault formatted text for the app settings

+At this point, the app should read your app, which has been granted access to read from the key vault, should now be able to directly pull its settings from there.

 ## Updating the readability of the blob so we can access it from the blog